-The start time for the Colloquiums is 1.30pm unless otherwise advised.
+The start time for the Colloquiums is 1:30pm unless otherwise advised.
 The room is G3.
 Please note the colloquium scheduled for 23rd June has been cancelled.

 Please remember that attendance at the Research Colloquiums is a critical component of a HDR students’ candidature and that every effort should be made to attend.
 Apologies should be sent to me at [email protected]